Devarshi-Limbasiya/Enterprise-Retail-Customer-Analytics-Platform/README.md

 # 👥 Customer RFM Analysis

-RFM analysis was performed to understand customer purchasing behavior.
+RFM analysis was performed to understand customer purchasing behavior using:

 - Recency
 - Frequency